anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 **Career-stats.html**

-* The images in the Kobe Bryant: 8 vs 24 section were taken from [ESPN](https://www.espn.com/espn/feature/story/_/id/29682794/kobe-bryant-two-legendary-nba-careers-no-8-no-24).
+* The images in the Kobe Bryant: 8 vs 24 section were taken from [ESPN.com](https://www.espn.com/espn/feature/story/_/id/29682794/kobe-bryant-two-legendary-nba-careers-no-8-no-24).

+**Competiton.html**

+* The background image in the form is taken from [ESPN.com](https://www.espn.com/espn/feature/story/_/id/29682794/kobe-bryant-two-legendary-nba-careers-no-8-no-24).